Cybernetic-Ransomware/Animals_Healthcare_Application/kubernetes/README.md

   `kubectl apply -f argocd/ahc-minikube-test.yaml`.
 - AWS/EKS was **not** re-rehearsed (see `README-aws.md`); only the `overlays/aws` render and the
   cost guardrails were re-checked statically.
+- **Home k3s not yet checked.** The home cluster is not bootstrapped (`overlays/home/sealed/` absent, no `home` kube-context on the workstation), so its server version could not be read.
+  Before installing/upgrading ArgoCD to v3.5.2 on home: `kubectl --context <home> version` and confirm the server is in **1.33–1.36**.
+If home k3s is older than 1.33, upgrade k3s first — do **not** put ArgoCD 3.5 on an out-of-matrix Kubernetes on the production target (minikube's 1.31 result does not transfer).

 **Testing branch code through ArgoCD (the honest path):** manifests come from the branch, but `newTag: prod` points at an image built from an older `main` — a hybrid test proves nothing.